wy34/Pawnder/README.md

 * Project was completed using 100% programmatic UI (No Storyboard)
 * Implemented the infamous left/right swiping actions using UIPanGesture
 * Implemented direct messaging system
-* Allows users to filter by gender, distance, and breed
+* Allows users to filter by gender, distance, and breed of dogs

 # Technologies / Frameworks